Reese Witherspoon: 2001–2006: Worldwide recognition

-The next year, Witherspoon followed up the success of Legally Blonde by starring in the sequel Legally Blonde 2: Red, White & Blonde.
-Elle Woods has become a Harvard-educated lawyer who is determined to protect animals from cosmetics industry science tests.
+In 2003, Witherspoon followed up the success of Legally Blonde by starring in the sequel Legally Blonde 2: Red, White & Blonde.
 The sequel was not as financially successful as the first film and it generated mostly negative reviews.
 USA Today considered the movie "plodding, unfunny and almost cringe-worthy", but also wrote "Reese Witherspoon still does a fine job portraying the fair-haired lovable brainiac, but her top-notch comic timing is wasted on the humorless dialogue."
 Meanwhile, Salon magazine concluded that the sequel "calcifies everything that was enjoyable about the first movie".
-Despite being panned by critics, the sequel took in over $39 million in its first five days in the U.S. box office charts and eventually grossed $90 million in the US.
+Despite being panned by critics, the sequel took in over $39 million in its first five days in U.S. theaters and eventually grossed $90 million in the US.
 Witherspoon was paid $15 million for the role, making her one of Hollywood's consistently highest-paid actresses between 2002 and 2010.

 In 2004, Witherspoon starred in Vanity Fair, adapted from the 19th-century classic novel Vanity Fair and directed by Mira Nair.
 Her character, Becky Sharp, is a poor woman with a ruthless determination to find fortune and establish herself a position in society.
 Witherspoon was carefully costumed to conceal her pregnancy during filming.
 This pregnancy was not a hindrance to her work as Witherspoon believed it helped her portrayal of Sharp's character: "I love the luminosity that pregnancy brings, I love the fleshiness, I love the ample bosom—it gave me much more to play with", she said.
 The film and Witherspoon's performance received mixed reviews; The Hollywood Reporter wrote "Nair's cast is splendid.
 Witherspoon does justice to the juicy role by giving the part more buoyancy than naughtiness."
 The Charlotte Observer called her work "an excellent performance that's soft around the edges", and the Los Angeles Times concluded that Becky is "a role Reese Witherspoon was born to play".
 However, LA Weekly wrote "[Witherspoon] ends up conveying so little of what's at once appalling and perversely attractive about the would-be mistress of Vanity Fair" and stated that it may have to do with Witherspoon's vanity, "with an Oscar-less young star's need to be loved more than anyone could conceivably love the 'real' Becky Sharp."
 Some critics thought she was miscast.